ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/integrated-charts-toolbar/index.md

 }
 </snippet>

-When enabled, a button will appear on the left-hand-side (right-hand-side when `enableRtl=true`) of the chart.
-Note that the Toolbar icons will be permanently shown, minus the 'hamburger' icon.
+When enabled, a button will appear on the right-hand-side (left-hand-side when `enableRtl=true`) of the chart.
+Note that the Toolbar icons will be permanently shown, except the ‘hamburger' icon which isn’t shown.

 The following example demonstrates the results of enabling `enableChartToolPanelsButton`: